JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 For the univariate noise time series, there is considerable overlap between ``N_{MDP}`` for the surrogate distributions and the original signal, so we can't claim nonlinearity for this signal.

+Of course, to robustly reject the null hypothesis, we'd need to generate a sufficient number of surrogate realizations, and actually compute quantiles to compare with.

 [^Zhou2022]: Zhou, Q., Shang, P., & Zhang, B. (2022).
 Using missing dispersion patterns
     to detect determinism and nonlinearity in time series data.
 Nonlinear Dynamics, 1-20.